-Personal calls placed through the University Telecommunications Network that result in additional charges, including any applicable sales and use taxes, must be reimbursed by the employee within ten days after distribution of the monthly call usage report or the billing date.
+Personal calls placed through the University Telecommunications Network that result in additional charges, including any applicable sales and use taxes, must be reimbursed by the employee within ten days after distribution of the monthly call usage report.

 University owned equipment or communication services will not be provided to an employee or department unless substantial need due to an institutional necessity can be demonstrated.

-Exceptions to any of the procedures in this policy require the approval of the Budget Committee.
+Exceptions to any of the procedures in this policy require the approval of the President.